 Fattoria di Fiorano is history, located just a twenty-minute drive southeast of Rome’s historic centre, the ancient Via Appia Antica runs along the estate.
 For over five decades, Nonno Alberico dedicated himself to organic farming and winemaking, and his Fiorano whites are coveted to this day.
 Join me as I visit Fattoria di Fiorano and earn how Alessia keeps up her’s Nonna’s dedication, while creating a future for contemporary art in Chianti.

 “Innovation is essential for us.
 It is in our DNA.
 It is what makes the difference.”

 Alessia, youngest daughter of Piero Antinori (think Tignanello) is the Vice President of Marchesi Antinori, head of the Antinori Art Project .
 As Vice President of Marchesi Antinori, Alessia travels around the world making sure you know Antinori wines.
-As director of Antinori Art Project, she brings the world to the hills of Chianti with incredible contemporary art installations where living artists are invited in residence to create something for the future.
-She knows her wine, her past and her future, but where she calls home is a beautiful estate she inherited from her grandfather Alberico Boncompagni Ludovisi.
+She is also the director of Antinori Art Project, bringing contemporary art installations and artist residencies to Tuscany.

 In this Episode

 [30:09] Visiting Antinori Estates